 Step 1.
 Use a rotary trimming wheel or a twist drill (1mm diameter for Zendura material) at about 35,000 rpm to make a cut line about 15mm - 10mm below the gingiva.
 Then remove the excess material.

 Step 2.
 Remove dental model from the appliance.

-2. Remove appliance from the foil, trim off extra parts with crown & bridge scissors or trimming burs.
+Step 3.
+Trim off extra parts with crown & bridge scissors or trimming burs.

-4. Rinse Zendura appliance with cool water and mild soap before delivering.
+Step 5.
+Rinse Zendura appliance with cool water and mild soap before delivering.

 Also see Thermoforming Tips